keboola/developers-docs/extend/generic-writer/running.md

 * TOC
 {:toc}

-Generic Extractor is normally run from within the KBC user interface.
-It can be found in the **Extractors** section and all you need to do is provide its configuration JSON.
+Generic Extractor is normally run from within the Keboola Connection user interface.
+It can be found in the **Components/Directory/Data sources** section and all you need to do is provide its configuration JSON.
 No other settings are necessary.

 {: .image-popup}
 ![Screenshot - Generic Extractor Configuration](/extend/generic-extractor/configuration.png)

-Because creating the configuration JSON can be a non-trivial task, there are some things which can help you in developing the configuration.
+Because creating the configuration JSON can be a non-trivial task, there are some things that can help you in developing the configuration.

 ## Debug Mode